-Sales of goods contract made with customers stipulates that the Group is entitled to receive payments from customers when the contract has commenced such as booking payment, contract payment and down payment.
+Sales of goods contract made with customers stipulates that the Group is entitled to receive payments from customers when the contract has commenced.
 The Group determines that there are no significant financing components arising from the payments received from customers because they are not the Group's funding but the customers' guarantee for partial or entire contractual performance.